BADDxmu/BawaCirc/README.md

   - `scaffold.fa`: CircRNA backward translation ORFs.
   - `scaffold_waltz.gtf`: Annotaion file of scaffold.fa for ribowaltz analysis.
 - **`doc/`**: Project documentation.
-  - `Ribo-seq/`: The reference sequences of the species used in Step 3.
+  - `Ribo-seq/`: The reference sequences of the species used in step3.
-  - `png/`: The illustrations in step2.md
+  - `png/`: The illustrations in step2.
   - `Step1.md`: Search for circRNAs and its corresponding ORFs.
   - `Step2.md`: Look for translation evidence of backward translation proteins in mass spectrometry data.
   - `Step3.md`: Searching for evidence of backward translation proteins being translated in Ribo-seq data.